-Leiden Observatory and ESA are pleased to welcome applications for the inaugural edition of the LEAPS program.
+Leiden Observatory and ESA are pleased to welcome applications for the second edition of the LEAPS program.
 LEAPS is an opportunity for students with an interest in astronomy and astrophysics to perform a 10-12 week summer research project in collaboration with a research scientist from Leiden Observatory or ESA.
 The program is open to all students not currently engaged in a Ph.D. program, although we are most interested in students at the senior-undergraduate or masters level who are enthusiastic about research in astrophysics.

 Students will be selected for the program based on their academic achievements and research potential, and will be matched to staff projects based on what they indicate their scientific interests to be.
 Research at Leiden Observatory and ESA takes place on a diverse array of topics (see below), and student projects will likely consist of anything from the analysis of data from world-class telescopes, to large computer simulations, to hands-on work in the astrochemistry laboratories.

 Projects will begin in June 2014 and end before mid-September 2014.
 We expect to make as many as 20 appointments this year, depending on interest and the match of projects to students interests and skills.
 Details on the application process can be found below.

 Leiden Observatory is a world-class institute for research in astronomy and astrophysics based in the Netherlands, approximately 35km from Amsterdam.
 The atmosphere at the observatory is dynamic, with approximately 100 faculty/research scientists and 70 graduate students engaged in astrophysical research on a wide range of topics.
 Major fields of interest include extrasolar planets, star formation, cosmology, galaxy formation, instrumentation, and astrochemistry.
 Multiple research projects will likely be available within these fields.